-The first difference between both of them is their code dependency.
-ReactJS depends less to the code whereas AngularJS needs a lot of coding to be done.
+Answer: The first difference between both of them is their code dependency.
+ReactJS depends less on the code whereas AngularJS needs a lot of coding to be done.
 The packaging on React is quite strong as compared to the AngularJS.
 Another difference is React is equipped with Virtual Dom while the Angular has a Regular DOM.
 ReactJS is all about the components whereas AngularJS focus mainly on the Models, View as well as on Controllers.
 AngularJS was developed by Google while the ReactJS is the outcome of facebook.
 These are some of the common differences between the two.

 18. Do you think ReactJS has any limitations?
 If so, tell a few?

-Yes, there are a few drawbacks which are associated with this platform.
+Answer: Yes, there are a few drawbacks which are associated with this platform.
 The leading drawback of the ReactJS is the size of its library.
 It is very complex and creates a lot of confusion among the developers.
 Also, there are lots of developers all over the world which really don’t like the JSX and inline templating.
 In addition to this, there is another major limitation of ReactJS and i.e. only cover one layer of the app and i.e.View.
 Thus to manage the development, developers have to depend on several other technologies which consume time.

 19. How do you tell React to build in Production mode and what will that do?

-Ordinarily you’d utilize Webpack’s DefinePlugin strategy to set NODE_ENV to production.
-This will strip out things like propType approval and additional notices.
+Answer: Ordinarily you’d utilize Webpack’s DefinePlugin strategy to set NODE_ENV to production.
+This will strip out things like prototype approval and additional notices.
 Over that, it’s likewise a smart thought to minify your code in light of the fact that React utilizes Uglify’s dead-code end to strip out advancement just code and remarks, which will radically diminish the measure of your package.

 20. In which life cycle event do you make AJAX requests and why?

-AJAX solicitations ought to go in the component Did Mount life cycle event.
+Answer: AJAX solicitations ought to go in the component Did Mount life cycle event.

 There are a couple of reasons behind this,

 Fiber, the following usage of React’s reconciliation algorithm, will be able to begin and quit rendering as required for execution benefits.
-One of the exchange offs of this is component Will Mount, the other life cycle event where it may bode well to influence an AJAX to ask for, will be “non-deterministic”.
+One of the exchange offs of this is component Will Mount, the other life cycle event where it may bode well to influence an AJAX to ask for will be “non-deterministic”.
 This means React may begin calling component Will Mount at different circumstances at whenever point it senses that it needs to.
 This would clearly be a bad formula for AJAX requests.

 You can’t ensure the AJAX request won’t resolve before the component mounts.
 In the event that it did, that would imply that you’d be attempting to setState on an unmounted component, which won’t work, as well as React will holler at you for.
 Doing AJAX in componentDidMount will ensure that there’s a component to update.